 Kalamazoo Astronomical Society Public Observing Session

-The Kalamazoo Astronomical Society (KAS) invites the public to observe the wonders of the universe!
-Telescopes of all shapes and sizes will be set up near Owl Observatory, located on the grounds of the Kalamazoo Nature Center (7000 North Westnedge Ave.).
-The observatory itself, featuring our 12" Schmidt-Cassegrain Telescope, will also be open to the public.
+The Kalamazoo Astronomical Society (KAS) invites the public to observe the wonders of the universe at Owl Observatory!
+The Owl Observatory now features a 16" Schmidt-Cassegrain Telescope.
+In addition, telescopes of all shapes and sizes will be set up near the observatory, located on the grounds of the Kalamazoo Nature Center (7000 North Westnedge Ave.).

-Highlights of the night include The Galaxies of the Virgo Cluster
+Highlights of the night include the Great Nebula in Orion.

 Observing Begins: 8:00 pm